pflanze/ml2json/docs/bugs_and_sponsoring.md

 sponsor's name and/or link in the commit message, as well as an entry on a future sponsors page if desired.
-Please [contact me](http://christianjaeger.ch/contact.html) if interested (payment through PayPal, I'll also look into Stripe).
+Please [contact me](http://christianjaeger.ch/contact.html) if interested (payment through PayPal, or perhaps Stripe or Bitcoin if you wish).